 Howard the Duck in a World he Never Made

-Feeling like a stranger in a world he was never meant to be in, Howard wandered the earth.
+Feeling like a stranger in a world he was never meant to be in, Howard wandered the Earth.
 He soon met up with a lovely girl named Beverly Switzler.
-Beverly took Howard in, so he now had a place he could call home.
+Beverly took Howard in so he could have a place to call home.
 The two became close friends and even started developing romantic feelings for one another.
 Howard and Beverly had many wacky adventures, often teaming up with the Man-Thing.

-A villain named Doctor Angst and the Band of Bland also attempted to unite all realities into one but once again, Howard (with help from the She-Hulk) managed to stop them.
+A villain named Doctor Angst and the Band of Bland also attempted to unite all realities into one, but once again, Howard (with help from She-Hulk) managed to stop them.
 Due to Howard's experiences passing through the Nexus of All Realities, a piece of it became stuck within him.
-The Cult of Entropy wished to destroy the Nexus and so they sought to kill Howard.
-He was rescued by the Man-Thing who poured himself down Howard's throat so he could merge with the Nexus fragment.
+The Cult of Entropy wished to destroy the Nexus, so they sought to kill Howard.
+He was rescued by the Man-Thing, who poured himself down Howard's throat so he could merge with the Nexus fragment.
 He then reformed after being vomited out of Howard.

-Another recurring villain was Doctor Bong, an ex-boyfriend of Beverly whom wanted to win back her love.
-The three of them often clashed, even coming as far that Beverly had to leave Howard and stay with Bong, otherwise Doctor Bong would kill Howard.
-The two of them eventually reunited and lived together happily once again.
-They shared an apartment together, with Beverly pursuing modeling/acting, and Howard finding work as a taxi cab driver in order to pay the bills.
+Another recurring villain was Doctor Bong, an ex-boyfriend of Beverly, who wanted to win back her love.
+The three often clashed, even coming so far that Beverly had to leave Howard and stay with Bong, else Doctor Bong would kill Howard.
+Beverly and Howard eventually reunited and lived together happily once again.
+They shared an apartment, with Beverly pursuing modeling/acting, and Howard finding work as a taxi cab driver to pay the bills.

 Generation X and Daydreamers

-Howard briefly became associated with Generation X when he was picked up by Generation X'ers Chamber and Skin whil they where on their road-trip.
-Howard joined them back to the X-men Mansion and started living inside the Bio-Dome that was created in the so-called Danger Room of the house.
-Howard was soon joined by mutants Artie and Leech, as well as Franklin Richards and a love interest to Howard, the alien Tana Nile.
-This group was eventually joined by the Man-Thing that emerged from the X-mansion's Bio Dome.
-It was him that teleported the group, now known as the Daydreamers, away and into the space-time adventure of a liftetime.
+Howard briefly became associated with Generation X when he was picked up by Generation X'ers Chamber and Skin while on their road trip.
+Howard accompanied them back to the X-Mansion and started living inside the Bio-Dome created in the so-called Danger Room of the house.
+Howard was soon joined by mutants Artie and Leech, as well as Franklin Richards, and the alien Tana Nile (a love interest to Howard).
+This group was eventually joined by the Man-Thing, who emerged from the X-Mansion's Bio-Dome.
+It was him that teleported the group, now known as the Daydreamers, away and into the space-time adventure of a lifetime.

-More trouble arose however when Doctor Bong of the Band of Bland had Howard transformed into a humanoid rat.
-A full scope adventure occurred in which Howard and Beverly tried changing him back to his normal 'duck form'.
-Things became even more troublesome when Howard started smoking from the cigar of the Saint of Therapists, after which he turned into a piece of Dust.
+More trouble arose when Doctor Bong of the Band of Bland had Howard transformed into a humanoid rat.
+A full scope adventure occurred in which Howard and Beverly tried changing him back to his standard "duck form."
+Things became even more troublesome when Howard started smoking from the cigar of the Saint of Therapists, after which he turned into a piece of dust.
 Howard found himself transported into a bar full of demons.
-There he had a talk with a person whom seemed to resemble God.
-After his talk with this 'God', they walked outside and he changed Howard back to his duck body.
+There, he conversed with a person who seemed to resemble God.
+After his talk with this 'God,' they walked outside and he changed Howard back to his duck body.

-Howard has been through many crazy adventures, ranging from being nominated for president to meeting the X-Men.
-During the Civil War story arc, Howard tried to register, but, according to the government, he did not exist and therefore they allowed him to bypass the registration-act as well as taxes.
+Howard has been through many crazy adventures, ranging from meeting the X-Men to being nominated for president.
+During the Civil War story arc, Howard tried to register, but, according to the government, he did not exist, and therefore they allowed him to bypass the registration-act and taxes.